Hiking in Gasing Hill Urban Forest near Kuala Lumpur

-Unlike some other nature trails, the ones at Bukit Gasing don't really 'go' anywhere.
-That's why there's no information to indicate the trail names, and its estimated hiking length and time, and what to find at the end.
+Unlike some other nature trails, the ones at Bukit Gasing don’t really ‘go’ anywhere.
+That’s why there’s no information to indicate trail names, its estimated hiking length and time, and what to find at the end.
 This is a rambling forest.

 Trail runners and ‘hashers’ in Gasing Hill